Smart Meters & Dynamic Tariffs Austria 2026 Guide

 Who Benefits Most from Dynamic Tariffs?

-- Electric vehicle owners – Charge at night when prices are lowest
+- Electric vehicle owners — Charge overnight when prices hit their lowest

-- Heat pump users – Run during cheap solar hours, store heat
+- Heat pump users — Run during cheap solar midday hours, store heat in your system

-- Work-from-home professionals – Run appliances during midday dips
+- Work-from-home professionals — Schedule high-consumption tasks during price dips

-- PV system owners – Export when prices are high, use when low
+- PV system owners — Export when prices spike, use stored energy when prices drop

-- Smart home enthusiasts – Automate appliances based on prices
+- Smart home enthusiasts — Automate appliances to run when rates are cheapest

 Less Suitable For

-- Shift workers – Can't control when you use power
+- Shift workers — Cannot control when electricity is used

-- Elderly/fixed routine – Changing habits is difficult
+- Elderly or those with fixed daily routines — Changing habits is difficult

-- Low consumption (under 2,000 kWh/year) – Savings too small to matter
+- Low consumption (under 2,000 kWh/year) — Potential savings do not justify the effort

 Shift These Activities to Cheap Hours